-The Speaker (Mr. Ethuro): Order Senators!
+The Speaker (Hon.
+Ethuro): Order Senators!
 Indeed, the consultations are too loud.
 Let us hear the Senate Leader of Majority.

-The Leader of Majority (Sen. Kindiki): Mr. Speaker, Sir, I stand under Standing 43 (2), to make the following short Statement.
+The Senate Majority Leader (Sen. (Prof.) Kindiki): Mr. Speaker, Sir, I stand under Standing 43 (2), to make the following short Statement.
 The Order Paper today contains amongst other things a Motion of Adjournment of the Senate until Tuesday 4th June, 2013 which I will be moving later in the course of business today.